 No printable you’ll find on the internet is going to cover all your needs perfectly, which is why it’s super important to make your own.
 Your life is personalized, as your schedule should be!

-I’ve made a free printable that will walk you through this process – making it as painless as possible!
-Here are the five quick and simple steps explained.
-This process will get you started on making your perfect cleaning schedule, so you can get on with your life!
+There are five simple steps to start the process of making your perfect cleaning schedule, so you can get on with your life!

 Step 1: List out all your tasks that have to be done around the house

 This one is pretty simple.
 Brain dump everything you can think of that you do around the house.
 From the everyday to the once in a blue moon – it doesn’t matter how often you do it, if you do it at all, it goes on the list.
 This isn’t the time to evaluate the task – just get it logged down on your list.

 To help you start this process, I’ve got a free comprehensive cleaning checklist you can download so you don’t miss anything on your list!

 Step 2: Decide how frequently each of these tasks must be done